 - newly discovered information which, had it been available at the time of the hearing, would likely have affected the outcome either with regard to a finding of responsibility or with regard to the sanction imposed (if the information was not reasonably available to the student at the time of the proceeding).

-- Decisions by the Senior Associate Dean or Dean may be revealed to authorized College personnel, to the charged student, and, in appropriate circumstances, to the charged student's parents or guardian and the victim/complainant.
-In cases where the outcome will affect the visa status of an international student, the Dartmouth International Office will be notified by the appropriate registrar, and the student must comply with any change in federal immigration status which occurs.
+- Decisions by the Senior Associate Dean or Dean may be revealed to authorized College personnel, to the charged student, and, in appropriate circumstances, to the charged student's parents or guardian and the victim/ complainant.
+In cases where the outcome will affect the visa status of an international student, the Dartmouth Office of Visa and Immigration will be notified by the Thayer Registrar, and the student must comply with any change in federal immigration status that occurs.

 - The Senior Associate Dean or Dean hearing a case may choose to comment publicly, in writing or otherwise, regarding the decision reached if, in the judgment of the Senior Associate Dean, the best interests of the community would be served by such disclosure.
 If possible and appropriate, the anonymity of the student(s) involved will be protected.